-Need help to design online curriculum?
+Need help designing online curriculum?
 This workshop helps you create a collaborative, online environment.
 We demonstrate how to create a clear structure for online training, how to engage participants and the curriculum design process for an online format.
 Attendees will gain tips and tricks for creating visually engaging online content that will effectively engage adult audiences.

 Who Should Attend?

 Professionals and organizations that need to shift their curriculum to an online format

 Review how to create deep learning and engagement in an online format

 Understand how to develop a clear structure for your online training, workshop or teaching

 Analyze ways to create a collaborative online learning environment for adult learning styles

 Examine how to revise or create existing curriculum for an online format